Current Edgar Award Winners

 During the recent pandemic, Rif’s job was made significantly more difficult.
 Not only did cleaning and sanitation crews need to switch their routines to adapt to additional safety requirements, but some locations closed, creating scheduling challenges.
 Regardless of the road bumps Rif has encountered, he has remained steadfast in support of his team and the necessary work they provide.

-He takes great pride in his job and numerous times each day will state how much he loves to work.
+He takes great pride in his job and states numerous times each day how much he loves to work.
 From the beginning of Bobby’s time with Project SEARCH until now, he has grown from having little interaction or concern for others’ well-being to openly showing interest.
 Bobby has also shown exceptional growth in his communication skills.

 Bobby’s improvement and accomplishment of his goals over the past year has truly been an outstanding achievement.